 Would you like to take part in CineEco and don’t know how?

-Applying to be a volunteer at the Festival is one of the possibilities.
-Dedicating some of your time to environmental cinema can be an enriching and unique experience, as you can get up close and personal with the backstage of an international event and establish contact with the film industry and the environmental sector.
+Applying to volunteer at the Festival is one of the available options.
+Kindly dedicating some of your time to environmental cinema can be a rewarding and unique experience, as it offers the opportunity to gain close insight into the backstage of an international event and to engage with both the film industry and the environmental sector.

 CineEco is an event held in a town in the interior of an asymmetrical country, promoted by a local authority that, together with its people, embraced the environmental issue long before it became fashionable, and which, uninterrupted by various challenges over the course of its 30 years, has remained true to its values and principles.